 Of course at this time of year the nights are rather long and bring with them the challenge of trying not to eat and sleep too early.
 We got the dogs howling and swapped spooky experiences for a while, but by 6pm I’d given in and had my first course and by 8pm, Tilly had donned her pyjamas.

 By 8:30pm, I’d shouted across to Mike that Tilly and I were now officially snuggled up and might well fall asleep.
 Which we did.

 10:pm, and I was rudely awoken from a deep slumber, by an owl hooting rather loudly in the tree right over our tent.
-It went on for so long, sounding just like a recording, that I did begin to think it might well be James with his ‘spooky noises app’ on his mobile.
-After a while though, another owl joined in, and another, and then it took off from the tree showering us in water in the process.
+After a while, another owl joined in, and another, and then it took off from the tree showering us in water in the process.
 This made Tilly jump rather alarmingly and put her on High Alert for a while.